kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 Last day, and an early start.
 I managed to fit in time for breakfast before Brandon's Keynote.
 I then watched talks from Karl Weber and Jeremy Evans before Nadia's Keynote.

 I stopped by the reception to say some goodbyes.
-Then heading out with a small group to try an escape room.
+Then headed out with a small group to try an escape room.
 I can't say I was much help, but we did succeed.
 You're welcome everyone.

 {{< figure src="/img/rubyconf2024/agent_bob.jpg" class="mid" alt="A drawing of a person labeled Agent Bob with the saying, 'for saving the world, all I ask for is free parking for life.'" >}}